SystemsAssuranceGroup/SACM/README.md

 /diagram/emof.xml is the EMOF file for SACM 2.3.

 # Projects:
-The project |org.eclipse.acme.sacm| contains the EMF (Eclipse Modelling Framework) of SACM 2.1 - please note that this project has not been updated to SACM 2.3, usage of this project is at the user's own discretion.
+The project org.eclipse.acme.sacm.* contains the EMF (Eclipse Modelling Framework) of SACM 2.3 - please note that the metamodel is maintained and changed, please subscribe to this repo for updates.
+Please also note that once the metamodel is updated, the old version of EMF SACM models needs to be migrated, we recommend using the Eclipse Wizard Language (EWL) [2] for this purpose.
-The project |profile.sacm.omg| contains the UML profile created using Papyrus [2] that conforms to SACM 2.3.
+The project profile.sacm.omg contains the UML profile created using Papyrus [2] that conforms to SACM 2.3.

+At last, all pull requests are more than welcome.

 ## Please feel free to contact the RFT members of SACM for any questions: